dgsunil/Java8Learning/README.md

 # Java8Learning
-Simple project to use Git repository to learn and practive Java code
+Project repository to learn Java 8 and practice programs at one place.

+Each programs to be uploaded into separate class package